BIOS1140/BIOS1140.github.io/assignment-03.Rmd

 b.
 In the statistical test in the previous question we use the Hardy Weinberg model as a _null model_.
 Explain what this means.

 c.
-Why is it that when an allele goes to fixation in a population, there are no heterozygotes but there is also no deviation from the Hardy-Weinberg expectation?
+Why is it that when an allele goes to fixation in a population, there are no heterozygotes but there is also no deviation from the Hardy-Weinberg expectation? _Hint: calculate the expected heterozygote frequency when_ $p = 1, q = 0$.

 #### 3. Genetic drift {-}

 a.
 You want to model what will happen to the grashoppers' alleles over time, assuming no other forces than genetic drift are changing allele frequencies.
 Using the for-loop from the tutorial as a starting point, simulate drift over 2000 generations for each of the three populations in the previous exercise.
 Make sure that the $N$ and initial $p$ match those of the populations.
 You should make 3 simulations in total, and plot your results.

 b.
-How does the initial p-value alter the outcome of the simulations?
+How does the initial p alter the outcome of the simulations?
 Which population is more likely to go to fixation for either allele?

 _Tip: Since this exercise uses random sampling, results will be different every time you run your simulations.
 You may want to run the simulations several times to get a feeling for what the results generally will be._